Lin Shuangwen rebellion

 The Lin Shuangwen rebellion (林爽文事件 (Lîm Sóng-bûn sū-kiāⁿ, Lin Shuangwen Incident)) occurred in 1787–1788 in Taiwan under the rule of the Qing dynasty.
 The rebellion was started by the rebel Lin Shuangwen and was pacified by the Qianlong Emperor.
 Lin Shuangwen was then executed.

-It started when the Qing Taiwan governor Sun Jingsui outlawed the anti-Qing Tiandihui society and arrested Lin Shuangwen's uncles.
-Lin then formed an army to resist.
-Lin's forces attacked several Taiwan sites, including the homes of the Quanzhou and Hakka people.
+It started when the Qing Taiwan governor Sun Jingsui (孙景燧) outlawed the Tiandihui society and arrested Lin Shuangwen's uncles.
+Lin then murdered Sun and formed an army to resist.
+Lin's forces which were mostly Zhangzhou people attacked several Taiwan sites, and fought militias mostly made out of Quanzhou and Hakka people, however some Quanzhou fought on Lin's side and some Zhangzhou people were on the Qing side.
 The Qing sent troops to quell the rebellion and execute Lin and the rebels.

 Events

+Predecessors

+Zhangzhou militias under Zhu Yigui rebelled against the Qing in 1721 and fought against militias mostly composed of Quanzhou and Hakka people.

 Start of rebellion

 Lin was an immigrant from Zhangzhou who came to Taiwan with his relatives in the 1770s.
 They were involved in the secret anti-Qing Tiandihui (Heaven and Earth Society).
+Internecine fighting between Zhangzhou, Quanzhou and Hakka plagued the island.

 In 1786, the Qing-appointed Governor of Taiwan, Sun Jingsui, discovered and suppressed the Tiandihui.
 He also arrested Lin Shuangwen's uncles.
 The Tiandihui members gathered Ming loyalists, and Lin Shuangwen, Zhuang Datian and other leaders organized the rest of the society members in a revolt in an attempt to free his uncle.

 On January 16, 1787, Lin murdered Sun Jingsui and other officials.
 The number of insurgents quickly rose to 50,000 people.
 By February, in less than a year, the rebels occupied almost all of southern Taiwan except for Zhuluo County and Lugangzhen (鹿港镇).
 They managed to push out some government forces out of Lin's home base in Changhua and Tamsui.

 In response, Qing troops were sent to suppress them in a hurry.
 The eastern insurgents defeated the poorly organized troops and had to resist falling to the enemy.
-However, Lin began attacking Quanzhou and Hakka people - who together made up approximately half of the Han migrants to Taiwan, with Lin's Zhangzhou people comprising the other half.
-Lin's attacks eventually caused the Quanzhou and Hakka people to cooperate with the Qing army to defeat Lin.
+However, Lin's Zhangzhou forces fought against militias made out of mostly Quanzhou and Hakka people - who together made up approximately half of the Han migrants to Taiwan, with Lin's Zhangzhou people comprising the other half.
+Militias made out of majority Quanzhou and Hakka people cooperated with the Qing army to defeat Lin's armies.

 The Tiandihui rebels under Lin Shuangwen performed rituals like cockerel sacrifice.